Northern Gray-cheeked SalamanderPlethodon montanus

 Restricted to higher elevations of extreme northeastern Tennessee.
 Northern Gray-cheeked Salamander is a newly described species, which is part of the Jordan’s Salamanders complex along with Red-legged (P. shermani) and Red-cheeked Salamander (P. jordani).
 These closely related salamanders often hybridize.

 Description: A long, (3.5 to 5.0 inches in length) slate gray to bluish-black salamander with no distinguishing colors or markings.
-Belly is gray to black.
+The belly is gray to black.

 - Red-cheeked Salamander, as its name suggests, has reddish cheek patches.

-- Southern Appalachian Salamander has tiny white spots on back and larger white spots on sides.
+- Southern Appalachian Salamander has tiny white spots on the back and larger white spots on the sides.

 Habitat: Found under moss, rocks, logs, and bark in cool, moist forests above 2500 feet; especially spruce-fir forests.

 Diet: A variety of invertebrates including spiders, moths, flies, beetles, bees, and snails.